Our Essential Guide to Finding and Buying a Car in France

 Test Drive

 Taking the car for a test drive before making the final purchase is highly recommended.
 Test driving allows you to evaluate the car’s performance and handling on the road and to identify any potential problems that may not be visible during a static inspection.
-During the test drive, pay close attention to how the car responds to your inputs, such as acceleration, braking, changing gear and steering.
+During the test drive, pay close attention to how the car responds to your inputs, such as acceleration, braking, changing gears and steering.
 Listen to the engine, test the clutch, and note any unusual noises or vibrations that may indicate underlying issues.
 Remember to check the lights and air-conditioning; a must-have in the summer when you live in France!

 Get a Mechanic’s Inspection